Staff Info & FAQ

 Rustic, but all of the cabins have electricity, hot water, and a full bathroom (toilet, sink, shower).
 Most have wooden floors and bunk beds, but size and layout varies.

-Cabin sizes vary between 4 and 7 campers, depending their age; younger cabins will have fewer campers.
+Cabin sizes vary between 4 and 8 campers, depending their age; younger cabins will have fewer campers.
+Our campers range in age from as young as 5-6 year olds up to 13-14 year olds.

 Cabin size will also determine if a co-counselor will live in the cabin too.
 Most cabins will have just one counselor, but some will have a second staff member.